AgarwalConsulting/Go-Training/Agenda/02-microservices/Day-03.md

 - Project Layout (`go-auction-api`)

+- Packaging a Go app
+  - Peeking into sample `Dockerfile`
+  - Intoducing `make` command; peeking into sample `Makefile`
+- Deploying a sample app to Heroku!

 - Testing, Benchmarking and Profiling
   - Testing
     - xUnit style tests using built-in `testing` package (for Java)